rahul-verma/arjuna/docs/core/WritingFirstTest.md

 ```

 #### Points to Note
 1. Create a test module in `<Project Root Directory>/tests/modules`.
-The module name should start with the prefix `test_`
+The module name should start with the prefix `check_`
 2. In the python test module file, import all names from Arjuna: `from arjuna import *`.
 Ofcourse, as you become more aware of Arjuna's TPI (tester programming interface), you can do selective imports using Python.
 3. Create a test.
 In Arjuna, a test is a function marked with `@test` decorator.
-It must start with the prefix `test_`.
+It must start with the prefix `check_`.
 It should take two mandatory arguments - `my` and `request`.
 4. The contents of the test function depend on the test that you want to write.
 Following are the steps in the above test.
 We will cover more details on Web UI test automation in a later section.
 For now, just make do with the high level details.
   - Create a WebApp and provide its `base_url` argument as `https://google.com`.
   - Launch the app using its `.launch()` method.
 It launches **Chrome**, as it is the **default browser in Arjuna**.